 Monosodium glutamate (MSG): Is it harmful?

-MSG has been used as a food additive for decades.
-Over the years, the FDA has received many anecdotal reports of adverse reactions to foods containing MSG.
-These reactions — known as MSG symptom complex — include:
+MSG has been used as a food additive for many years.
+During this time, the FDA has received many reports of concerning reactions that people have attributed to foods that had MSG in them.
+These reactions — called MSG symptom complex — include:

 - Chest pain

-However, researchers have found no definitive evidence of a link between MSG and these symptoms.
-Researchers acknowledge, though, that a small percentage of people may have short-term reactions to MSG.
-Symptoms are usually mild and don't require treatment.
-The only way to prevent a reaction is to avoid foods containing MSG.
+But researchers have found no clear proof of a link between MSG and these symptoms.
+Researchers admit, though, that a small number of people may have short-term reactions to MSG.
+Symptoms are often mild and don't need to be treated.
+The only way to prevent a reaction is to not eat foods that have MSG in them.